-- "Ice chips cool the sores and when they melt they keep everything moist." - "Have your child help make juice Popsicles or pick out his or her favorite flavor at the store before surgery." - "Jell-O or Jell-O Wiggles are fun." - "For my younger children, the push up sherbet on a stick was easy to handle." - "We had our child make a color chart every day to keep track of her fluid intake." - "For medication dosing at night once awakened, our child did better after we gave a few small spoonfuls of a crushed / half-melted popsicle to numb the surgical sites first and lubricate her dried throat (from mouth breathing) before we gave her the medicine.
+- "Ice chips cool the sores and when they melt they keep everything moist." - "Have your child help make juice Popsicles or pick out his or her favorite flavor at the store before surgery." - "Jell-O or Jell-O Wiggles are fun." - "For my younger child, the push up sherbet on a stick was easy to handle." - "We had our child make a color chart every day to keep track of her fluid intake." - "For medication dosing at night once awakened, our child did better after we gave a few small spoonfuls of a crushed / half-melted popsicle to numb the surgical site first and lubricate his dried throat"